peterjjchen/Crop_Burning_Query/README.md

 `coords_inside_box.py`: Queries MOSAIKS data for the bounding boxes for each village

-`coords_inside_query.py`: More fine-grained version of coords_inside_box, query data for points inside the village.
+`coords_inside_query.py`: More fine-grained version of coords_inside_box, query data for points inside the village

+`aggregate_features.py`: Aggregate the MOSAIKS features for each village